RhysyT/HICalculators/README.md

 Given the mass and size of an object (in different units), this calculates the average column density of the material.
 Returns the result in both atoms cm^-2 and Msolar pc^-2.
 Although labelled as HI, this will work equally well for anything else.
 Note HI tends to saturate at ~10 Msolar pc^2 and is rarely found at levels at or below 10^17 cm^-2 (the tendency of to routinely use different units for the same measurement in different contexts is one very good reason such a calculator is needed !).

 ## TravelTime.py<br>
+_Not technically in this repository anymore, see HICalculators2._
-Available through Streamlit at https://share.streamlit.io/rhysyt/hicalculators/main/TravelTime.py<br>
+Available through Streamlit at [https://share.streamlit.io/rhysyt/hicalculators/main/TravelTime.py](https://traveltimepy.streamlit.app/)<br>
 Another useful way to conver between different units.
 Does simple, linear calculations of either : 1) time taken to travel a given distance at a given speed; 2) the distance travelled in a given time at a given speed; 3) the average speed to travel a given distance in a given time.
 Very simple, but since we generally use km/s for speed but kpc for distances, the unit conversion is handy to have.

 ## HIDefCal.py<br>